Museum of Ice Cream

 Fresh Mint grown in Cacao Chocolate Bark - edible and alive.
 Fresh ice cream with balsamic vinegar and baked brie!
 Yum!

 The Museum of Ice Cream opened our eyes into how food can evolve into different forms to entice various emotions.
+It's important to highlight the evolution of one's expected taste buds from seeing food in different forms of art, swimming pools, toys, or event clothes.

 As a means of taking a little bit of the experience back home, a series of “ice cream”-related products were for sale at the end of the exhibit.
 Products took forms into visually pleasing and colorful, edgy consumer products - a means to never forget what the Museum of Ice Cream gave its visitors that day!